 After all the evidence is presented, the ALJ may ask for closing argument.
 Closing argument is not evidence but, rather, a summary of what you believe the evidence shows and what you believe the law requires based upon the evidence.
 As an alternative to oral argument, the ALJ may require the parties to file written closing argument (briefs).
 After closing argument, the ALJ will close the hearing.

 Any individual may represent himself or herself at an administrative hearing without an attorney, but having an attorney represent you may help you understand and follow the issues and procedures for your case.
 It may be especially helpful to have an attorney if one of the other parties, such as the agency, has an attorney.
 In some cases you may have a non-attorney assist you.
 However, the law may require, in some cases, that if you have someone assist you, it must be an attorney.
-A corporation may not be represented by an individual at an administrative hearing unless that individual is an attorney, or unless a specific statute or rule authorizes representation by an individual who is not an attorney.
+A corporation or other artificial entity may not be represented by an individual at an administrative hearing unless that individual is an attorney, or unless a specific statute or rule authorizes representation by an individual who is not an attorney.
 Neither the ALJ nor anyone else from OAH may give you legal advice, although they will do everything they can to provide you with a fair and impartial hearing.